funnyleap/constellation-solidity/README.md

 Horizon represents a significant advancement in democratizing access to the Web3 ecosystem, with a special focus on the financial inclusion of middle and low-income individuals.
 By integrating innovative technologies such as Chainlink VRF, CCIP, Functions, and Automation, and the integration with the FIPE Table, Horizon establishes a new standard in terms of security, transparency, and auditability in decentralized financial operations. <br/>

-Through the implementation of a robust consortium system, Horizon not only facilitates the acquisition of goods and services but also paves the way for the efficient use of Tokenized Assets as collateral, expanding the possibilities for withdrawal and investment for users.
+Through the implementation of a robust _consórcio_ system, Horizon not only facilitates the acquisition of goods and services but also paves the way for the efficient use of Tokenized Assets as collateral, expanding the possibilities for withdrawal and investment for users.
 This aspect is particularly revolutionary as it leverages the potential of digital assets in a way that directly benefits the end-user while maintaining the integrity and sustainability of the system. <br/>

 Furthermore, Horizon's structure is designed to evolve and adapt to the emerging needs of the market and users.
 With plans that include the creation of a secondary market for titles, exploring partnerships for additional yields, and expanding into loan and financing services, Horizon is not just a solution for the present but an investment in the future of decentralized finance. <br/>